All Systems Go (Donna Summer album)

 All Systems Go is the thirteenth studio album by Donna Summer.
 It was released on September 15, 1987; it would be her final release on Geffen Records, which had been Summer's label since 1980.

-There were two singles released in the United States, "Dinner with Gershwin" and "Only the Fool Survives", although both failed to reach the top 40 of the Hot 100 list.
+There were two singles released in the United States, "Dinner with Gershwin" and "Only the Fool Survives", although both failed to reach the top 40 of the US Billboard Hot 100.

-The title cut, "All Systems Go" was released as single in the United Kingdom.
+The title cut, "All Systems Go" was released as a single in the United Kingdom.
 The album peaked at number 122 on the US Billboard 200, becoming her lowest charting studio album to date.

 Background

 The album was Summer's first release since her 1984 album Cats Without Claws.
 In 1986, David Geffen hired Harold Faltermeyer to produce the album at Summer's urging.
 The objective was a tough FM-oriented sound; Faltermeyer had just finished the scores for the films Fletch (1985) and Top Gun (1986).

 Summer was adamant that the album should have stronger R&B influences on it.
 After the album was completed, Geffen heard the tracks and liked them but his executive team didn't think there were enough songs that could be deemed as singles.

 They had another song they wanted Faltermeyer to produce, but he was already working on other soundtrack projects.
 The song was "Dinner with Gershwin", and Richard Perry was hired to produce it with track writer Brenda Russell.

 Faltermeyer was surprised that nobody on the Geffen team saw the potential for "Fascination", "Voices Cryin' Out" or "Thinkin' Bout My Baby" as singles.
 "We had other songs completed for All Systems Go that didn't make the final cut, like "Money Talks", which I was surprised they passed on, and there are a couple others that would have completed our original version for the album, before "Dinner with Gershwin" and "Bad Reputation" became substitutes.
 The decision was made afterward by executives who were looking for a radio hit for 1987, and not something that would perhaps last beyond then".

 Summer was credited as co-writer on seven of the nine tracks.